n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 default, such as the `dlig` feature (for "discretionary ligatures").

 An emoji font might also implement support for emoji sequences through the use of multiple features.
-For example, RGI emoji sequences or other emoji sequences defined as valid in Unicode may be implemented in `rlig`, with custom sequences implemented in `liga`.
+For example, <abbr>RGI</abbr> emoji sequences or other emoji sequences defined as valid in Unicode may be implemented in `rlig`, with custom sequences implemented in `liga`.